(1) Program purpose and process.

 , local jurisdictions may not penalize the major employer for not meeting established targets.

+(7) Regional goal-setting.
 The RTPO in its regional CTR plan shall establish regional CTR program goals and targets.
-The regional program goals and targets shall be developed based on a compilation of the local jurisdiction goals and targets in the region.
+The regional program goals and targets shall be developed with consideration and inclusion of the contribution of local jurisdiction goals and targets in the region.